Agree to Disagree: When Deep Learning Models With Identical Architectures Produce Distinct Explanations: Experimental Setup

 \textbf{MIMIC-CXR-JPG Experiments:} The dataset contains 377,110 chest x-rays (CXRs) images from 227,827 studies \cite{johnson2019mimicjpg}.
 Each study has up to 14 associated labels denoting the disease(s) which are present in the CXR images.
 For our purposes, we focus only on images with the Edema label; this gives us a subset of 77,483 images of which $47.2\%$ present with the disease (have a positive label) and the remaining $52.8\%$ do not (have a negative label).
+We use the labels as presented in the MIMIC-CXR-JPG dataset: these have originally been extracted from free-text radiology reports via the CheXpert tool \cite{irvin2019chexpert,johnson2019mimicjpg}.
 We use the MIMIC-CXR-JPG dataset to demonstrate the issues raised here on a real-life healthcare application.
 We focus on the Edema label as otherwise we are left with a multi-label classification problem (as one CXR image may show multiple diagnoses), which would make isolating the source of variation very difficult to guarantee.
 We chose the Edema label specifically as it provides a large number of images whilst also having largely balanced classes.
 The scope for experimentation with MIMIC-CXR-JPG is necessarily more limited than that with MNIST, as the data requires more complex networks to gain optimal performance.
 We follow the same process as CheXNet \cite{rajpurkar2017chexnet}, fine tuning a pre-trained Densenet-121 model.
 We also train a voting ensemble consisting of 3 pre-trained Densenet-121 models trained on subsets of the training dataset.